gmadrid/oagain/README.md

-# An OAuth 1.0 implentation for Rust.
+# An OAuth 1.0 implementation for Rust.